AP® Physics 1 Exam Format

 Unlike the MCQ section, you will not be given any answer choices, and the only information you will have to refer to is given in the question itself.
 The answers you submit will be reviewed and scored by an AP Reader.

-There are four types of free-response questions on the AP Physics 1 exam.
-Here's a breakdown of each type of question, what they will assess, and the total number of points you can score.
+There are five types of free-response questions on the AP Physics 1 exam.
+Here’s a breakdown of each type of question, what they will assess, and the total number of points you can score.

-Question Type & Parts No. of
+Question Type & Parts No. of questions Skills Assessed Points per Question

 Experimental Design